mjhough/Carmichael/README.md

 # Carmichael
 Carmichael numbers in Lean.
-Please see `Carmichael.pdf` for more details and `Carmichael.lean` for the code.
+Please see `carmichael.pdf` for more details and `Carmichael.lean` for the code.